JavierCuelli/casino-demo-automation/README.md

 # casino-demo-automation

 ###### Comments ######
 1) In the folder: cypress\e2e\features
-   There are 3 feature files using Gherkins to write the test cases:
+   There are 3 features files using Gherkins to write the test cases:

     footer.feature: has the FOOTER test cases
     registration_user.feature: has the SIGN UP test cases